MPBA/pyphysio/RETHINK.md

 - FOR Biz
     - Why a cache system?
-        - The computation of several kind of features, for example some Frequency Domain (FD) Features, needs vary time-taking steps such as Power Spectrum Density estimations or other transformations on the entire data-set.
+        - The computation of several kind of features, for example some Frequency Domain (FD) Features, needs several time-taking steps such as Power Spectrum Density estimations or other transformations on the entire data-set.
 If our pipeline needs to compute more than one feature that requires the same sub-step we have that it will compute the same thing with the same inputs (and so with the same outputs) more than once, wasting cpu time.
         - So the cache controls this computation redundancy and conserves the computed intermediate data to reuse it for the next demands.
         - The cache data is hidden inside the data-set object, allowing a transparent usage with a high degree of freedom using any kind of data structures.

 - Used __future__.division in the files

+# TODO check after this
 - The algorithms work with rr in ms, have to transform to Series in s
 - I will add a function to validate a Series for working with the library